Survival in the digital economy isn’t just about who can acquire the most customers, but who can keep them coming back over time.

 Whether you’re new to lifecycle marketing, need a refresher, or want to learn something new, this article is for you.

-We’ll explain the details and benefits of lifecycle marketing, and help you understand it’s importance for building loyalty in the digital economy.
+We’ll explain the details and benefits of lifecycle marketing, and help you understand how a loyalty strategy is one of the most powerful strategies to use.

 What is lifecycle marketing?